Overview

 TidalHealth recognizes the support of family and friends as part of the healing process.
 We have a patient-centered, family-focused visiting policy to promote a positive environment while protecting the safety and privacy of our patients.

-Masks are currently optional at TidalHealth locations, including in all areas of our hospitals unless otherwise specified.
 If exhibiting any signs of upper respiratory illness, we encourage you to please not visit.
-If our masking policy should change, we will update this page.
+If our masking policy should change during the respiratory illness season, we will update this page.
 The remainder of our visitation regulations can be found below.

 TidalHealth Peninsula Regional and TidalHealth Nanticoke